WHAT WE ARE DOING AT POD VOLUNTEER

 - Eat less meat

-- Use your reusable cutlery, container, shopping bag, straw, coffee cup, water bottle!
+- Use reusable cutlery, container, shopping bag, straw, coffee cup, water bottle!

 Shopping and activities